peteroupc/peteroupc.github.io/colorgen.md

 - **Reflective materials.** The fraction of light reflected by a reflective (opaque) material can be described by a _reflectance curve_.
 - **Transmissive materials.** The fraction of light that passes through a transmissive (translucent or transparent) material, such as a light filter, can be described by a _transmittance curve_.

 A material's perceived color depends on its reflectance or transmittance curve, the light source, and the viewer (whose visual response is modeled by three _color matching functions_).
-That curve, as well as the light source's spectral curve and the color matching functions, are used to convert a color stimulus to three numbers (called _tristimulus values_) that uniquely identify the material's perceived color.
+That curve, the light source's spectral curve, and the color matching functions, are used to convert a color stimulus to three numbers (called _tristimulus values_) that uniquely identify the material's perceived color.

 In the pseudocode below: